Private Utility Locating Explained

 What is utility locating?

 Utility locating is the detection of underground utilities and other subsurface findings through the use of ground penetrating radar and similar tools.
-Utilities and other findings can be accurately located and mapped out in a safe, non-destructive manner.
+Utilities and other findings can be located and marked out in a safe, non-destructive manner.

 What type of utilities can be located?